chenannie45/FASCINATE/README.md

 Please refer to the demo code demo.m and comments in each file for the detailed information

 ## Refereces
 Chen Chen, Hanghang Tong, Lei Xie, Lei Ying, Qing He.
 FASCINATE: Fast Cross-layer Dependency Inference on Multi-layered Networks.
-22nd ACM SIGKDD Conference on Knowledge Discovery and Data Mining (**KDD**), 2016. (*Full Presentation*)
+22nd ACM SIGKDD Conference on Knowledge Discovery and Data Mining (**KDD**), 2016. (*Bests of KDD2016*)